JStonham/notes/README.md

 The command `echo $?` will find the return value of the last program that was executed.
 Since all programs return a number this command will also return a number.
 If the program was executed without any issues, the convention is for a `0` to be returned.
 If the program encountered issues during execution then a number other than `0` will be returned (which number depends on the shell you are using).

-The command `cat` followed by a filename will show you the contents of a file (it is similar to `ls` for directories).
-Note: `cat` only works well for files.
+The command `cat` followed by a plaintext filename will show you the contents of a file (it is similar to `ls` for directories). `cat` only works well for plaintext files (e.g. markdown, java source code, .txt). `cat` will not work for images, zip files or word documents.

 ## Unix Environment Variables

 Environment Variables are key-value pairings where the keys can be assigned to different values over time.
-They are useful for software which has variables it needs to treat as constants, where the values might need to be reassigned over time.
+They are useful for software which has variables it needs to treat like constants, but where the values might need to be reassigned over time.
+They are good for identifying which environment your application is running in (e.g. in development, in production, running tests).

 Environment Variables are also useful for storing changes that the user would like to persist in every instance of the command line.